BugSmith/TimeFun-Sniper-Bot/README.md

 - The bot connects to your Chrome browser with remote debugging enabled, which could potentially expose your browser to other applications
 - Your Chrome user data directory contains sensitive information including cookies and saved passwords
-- The `.env.utf8` file contains sensitive API keys and credentials
+- The `.env.utf8` file contains configuration settings
 - Never share your `.env.utf8` file, debug screenshots, or Chrome user data directory
 - Review the code before running it to ensure it meets your security requirements